 White Hydrangeas make a real statement in the garden as they add height and show stopping big, blousy blooms which last through to Autumn.
 Like their colourful counterparts, they come in mophead and lacecap forms but it is the panicle varieties with their elongated, cone-shaped heads which can grow up to 3 metres in height which are the real stunners.

-Hydrangea paniculatas are easy to grow in the garden and are very low maintenance shrubs.
+Hydrangea paniculatas is easy to grow in the garden and is a very low maintenance shrub.
 The best time for planting is in Autumn or early Spring and a semi-shaded spot with afternoon sun is ideal.

 Unlike some other types of hydrangeas, Hydrangea paniculatas produces flower buds on new growth, not on the woody stems formed during the previous gardening season.
 This means the buds are formed in the Spring.

 Pruning can be carried out in the Spring, from the end of February until the end of April.
 The later the pruning is carried out, the later the plants will come into flower.
 A light pruning to remove last year’s flower heads will result in large numbers of smaller flowers.
 A harder pruning, cutting back to two buds on the previous year’s growth, will result in fewer but much larger flowers.

 Hydrangea paniculata ‘Limelight’ is a fascinating variety of Hydrangea to have in the garden.
 The flowers bloom initially in a lime green colour and turn white as they mature.
 They look fabulous as cut flowers in a vase for the house.